msftnadavbh/ghas-workshop-zero2hero/docs/FACILITATOR_GUIDE.md

 ## Common Questions

 **"Is this free?"**
 Yes for public repos.
 Private repos need GHAS license.
+Point them to [EXTRAS.md](EXTRAS.md) for full breakdown.

 **"Does this replace code review?"**
 No, it complements it.
 Catches common patterns; humans catch business logic.

 **"Performance impact?"**
 Scans run in Actions, not local machines.

+**"How much does GHAS cost?"**
+Per-committer licensing.
+Point to [EXTRAS.md](EXTRAS.md) for ROI discussion - one breach costs more than years of GHAS.

+**"Can Copilot Autofix be trusted?"**
+It's a starting point, not final answer.
+Always review.
+Show them how to verify the fix actually resolves the alert.

+**"We already have security tools"**
+GHAS integrates via SARIF - unified view.
+Native GitHub integration means developers actually use it.

 ---